CHRISTMAS CRAFT IDEAS

 These simple Christmas craft ideas are fun for the kids to make.
-2 Christmas ornament crafts the kids can hang on the Christmas tree.
+These are Christmas ornament crafts the kids can hang on the Christmas tree.

 This Personalized Christmas Balls are certainly one of my favorites.
 We have so many hand decorated balls and baubles in our house now, that I can never manage to put them all up.